wpmethods/live-chat-wpmethods/readme.txt

 📱 Mobile Responsive Design
 Icons adapt seamlessly across all screen sizes and devices.

+🛒 Support WooCommerce Product
+It has woocommerce features.
+If customers click on the link from the product page, then it will be automatically append product price, name, atrributes, variations etc.

 🖼️ Font Awesome 6 Icon Support
 Use any Font Awesome 6 icon class to represent your social or chat platform.